Venue: West Committee Room - Municipal Buildings, Earle Street, Crewe, CW1 2BJ. View directions

 Declarations of Interest

-To provide an opportunity for Members and Officers to declare any personal and/or prejudicial interests in any item on the agenda
+To provide an opportunity for Members and Officers to declare any disclosable pecuniary and non-pecuniary interests in any item on the agenda.

 There were no declarations of interest.

 Public Speaking Time/Open Session

 In accordance with Procedure Rules Nos.11 and 35 a period of 10 minutes is allocated for members of the public to address the meeting on any matter relevant to the work of the body in question.
 Individual members of the public may speak for up to 5 minutes but the Chairman or person presiding will decide how the period of time allocated for public speaking will be apportioned where there are a number of speakers.
 Members of the public are not required to give notice to use this facility.
 However, as a matter of courtesy, a period of 24 hours’ notice is encouraged.

 Members of the public wishing to ask a question at the meeting should provide at least three clear working days’ notice in writing and should include the question with that notice.
 This will enable an informed answer to be given.

 There were no members of the public present.